 For our friends north of the equator, it’s still winter!
-The snow won’t melt, the holidays are over, and the kids are getting restless.
-What in the world are you going to do to keep your kids active and occupied!?
-Look no further, here are our top winter activities for kids to keep them active this winter!
-Always remember to dress appropriately for the weather and stay safe!
+Snow is still on the ground and the holidays are over.
+The kids are getting restless and what will you do to keep them active and occupied!?
+Look no further than our top winter activities for kids to keep them active this winter!
+So dress appropriately for the weather and stay safe!

-Take your kids to an outdoor rink or the local arena for parent & tot public skate.
-It’s often free and a great activity that exercises the entire body.
+Bring your kids over to an outdoor rink or the local arena for a parent and tot public skate.
+It’s usually free and gives your body a workout.

 3. Downhill Skiing and Snowboarding

-Hit the slopes!
-Take a trip to a nearby ski hill if your climate allows for it, or book a trip somewhere like Vermont or British Columbia to work those thighs while zooming down the hill.
-Be sure to book your kids a lesson on the bunny hill to learn the basics if they are beginners!
+Time to hit the slopes!
+Take a trip to a nearby ski hill or book a trip to somewhere like Vermont or British Columbia.
+Work those thighs and you will be zooming down the hill in no time.
+Book your kids a lesson on the bunny hill if they are just learning!

 4. Cross-Country Skiing

-If downhill skiing is out of reach, a simple cross-country ski is a great way to enjoy the outdoors while getting some exercise.
-The act of skiing is like lunging and makes for a gentle exercise.
+Simple cross-country skiing is a great way to enjoy the outdoors if there are no hills nearby.
+Skiing is like lunging and makes for a gentle exercise.

 5. Classic Winter Activities

-A classic snowball fight can always cheer anyone up!
-Making snow angels, building snowmen and snow castles are also some good wintertime classics!
+A snowball fight is sure to cheer anyone up!
+Make snow angels or build snowmen and snow castles.
+These are some amazing wintertime classics!